JLF FIRM ARTICLES AND NEWS

 Though unlikely to kill you, a dog bite can still leave a mark, or more accurately, marks.
 These can come in the form of scarring, swelling, blood loss, muscle and nerve damage, and lasting emotional scars.
 Even if it’s irrational or unwarranted, you’re probably going to be a little more hesitant to be around other dogs if one maimed your hand the week prior.

-If you’re victimized in a dog attack, seek prompt medical attention, and seek prompt legal representation if it happened at the hands of someone else’s dog.
+If you’re victimized in a dog attack, seek prompt medical attention, and seek prompt personal injury representation if it happened at the hands of someone else’s dog.

 Are Some Breeds More Dangerous than Others?